prasad-dp/k8s/Q&A.md

 **I. Fundamentals & Comparisons**

 **1. What is Kubernetes and why is it used?**
+**What is Kubernetes?**
-Kubernetes is an open-source container orchestration platform.
-The purpose of using Kubernetes is that it automates the deploying, scaling, and managing of containerized applications.
-It helps manage multiple containers efficiently across different environments, such as on-premise servers, cloud, or hybrid setups.
-It enables businesses to improve agility, reduce cost, and accelerate innovation.
+Kubernetes (often called K8s) is an open-source container orchestration platform.
+It automates the deployment, scaling, and management of containerized applications (like Docker).
+**Why is it used?**
+We use Kubernetes to solve the problem of managing hundreds or thousands of containers manually.
+Key reasons include:

+**Auto-Scaling:** It automatically increases or decreases the number of containers based on traffic/demand (e.g., scale up during a sale, scale down at night).

+**Self-Healing:** If a container crashes, Kubernetes detects it and automatically restarts or replaces it to ensure the app stays running.

+**Load Balancing:** It efficiently distributes network traffic across multiple containers so no single container is overwhelmed.

+**Zero-Downtime Deployments:** It allows you to update your application to a new version without stopping the service for users (Rolling Updates).

+**Portability:** It works the same way everywhere, whether on-premise, AWS, Azure, or Google Cloud.

 **2. What is the difference between Docker and Kubernetes?**
 Docker is a container platform, and Kubernetes is a container orchestration platform.
 Kubernetes provides solutions like Auto healing and Auto scaling.
 If a single node running a Docker container goes down, the application is not reachable.
 Kubernetes, however, operates as a cluster, meaning if one node fails, it immediately moves the Pod from the failed node to a different node.
 Kubernetes also offers many enterprise capabilities, such as load balancing and integration with custom resources.